 At Hope RISING Clinic, we believe every child has the potential to grow, learn, and flourish.
-The neurobehavioral model is the foundation we use in our work with children who have with children with brain-based differences.
+The neurobehavioral model is used as the foundation in our work with children with brain-based differences.
 Our specialized team is trained in evidence-based interventions for children with FASD, prenatal substance exposure, and trauma.
-Hope RISING Clinic is a safe and healing environment, free from judgment, where families are supported our team of experts as they navigate the challenges of caring for children with prenatal substance exposure.

 - Occupational therapy